llhabers/Citi_Bike/README.md

     5. Which bikes (by ID) are most likely due for repair or inspection in the timespan?
 (Most popular)<br>

 ## Action<br>
+I used pandas to concatanate two CSVs from the Citi Bikes Trip History Logs as well as cleaning up the data to help create visualization to show my phenomena.
+Some of the actions steps I used were;<br>

+    1. Loading, Reading & Converting CSVs
+    2. Renaming Columns
+    3. Concatining Columns (Join Function)<br>

+I used Tableau Public to create visualizations from the data I created from Pandas.
+In Tableau, I made the following visualization<br>

+    1. Bar Graphs<br>
+    2. Line Graphs<br>
+    3. Bubble Graphs<br>
+    4. Static Map<br>
+    5. Story<br>
+    6. Dashboard<br>

 ## Resuts<br>
 Follow the link to view my visualizations at Tableau Public:<br> https://public.tableau.com/profile/latisha.habersham#!/vizhome/Citi_Bike_Phenomenon/Phenomenonas?publish=yes